PJ-s/Give-stuff-away/README.md

 # Give stuff away

 Website for giving unnecessary stuff for free.
-I used React and Sass.
+I'm using React and Sass.

 ## Run